rksharma1401/springboot-turorial/README.md

 2) java -jar target\springboot-*.jar

-You can take stable chekcout from release tab
+You can take stable chekcout from release tab along with features you wish to checkout.